Car Maintenance Checklist to Prevent Accidents

 Antifreeze

-If the antifreeze light turns on in your dashboard, this means that your engine is overheating, and your coolant level is very low.
+If the antifreeze light comes on in your dashboard, it means your engine is overheating, and your coolant level is very low.
 You’ll have to open the hood and leave it as is until the engine has cooled down.
-Do not try to touch the radiator because you could burn yourself!
+Do not try to touch the radiator because you could burn yourself.

 Air Filter